JAC Refine M3: Refine M3L

 JAC Motors officially released the Refine M3L at the 2019 Chengdu Auto Show.
 The Refine M3L is a long-wheelbase version of the regular Refine M3.
 The wheelbase of the Refine M3L is 300mm longer than the standard version Refine M3 while the rear overhand and width was also enlarged making up to a final length of 5075mm to 5145mm, a width of 1765mm, and a wheelbase of 3110mm.
 The interior space of the Refine M3L is more versatile and support 9-seat layout.
 Based on market positioning and customer needs, the Refine M3L will continue to launch IKEA, Commercial, and Logistics versions for different target markets.
 Power of the Refine M3L comes from a LJ4A18Q6 1.8-liter naturally aspirated engine producing 133 ps and a peak torque of 182 Nm.
 Additionally, the M3L also offers ABS plus EBD, airbags, tire pressure monitoring and warning, and optional body stability systems.

+JAC Refine E3

+The JAC Refine E3 is the electric variant of the Refine M3.
+It is available with either a ~41.86 kWh or a larger 70.56–78 kWh Lithium Iron Phosphate (LFP) battery supporting a CLTC driving Range varying from approximately 252 km up to 415 km on a single charge.
+The powertrain is a permanent-magnet synchronous rear electric motor that outputs 130 kW (177 hp) and 320 N·m of torque.